Maxwell Reed: Leading man

-Reed had more of a support role in The Lost People (1949), co-directed by Muriel Box, and Madness of the Heart (1949), with Margaret Lockwood.
-He had the lead in Blackout (1950), opposite Dinah Sheridan.

-Reed had a support role in The Clouded Yellow (1950) with Jean Simmons, then had the lead in some B pictures, The Dark Man (1950) and There Is Another Sun (1951).
+Reed had more of a support role in The Lost People (1949), co-directed by Muriel Box, and Madness of the Heart (1949), starring Margaret Lockwood.
+After his initial late 1940s success he then starred in his first B movie, Blackout (1950).
+This was followed by a supporting role in The Clouded Yellow (1950) with Jean Simmons and Trevor Howard, then the lead in some more B pictures, The Dark Man (1950) and There Is Another Sun (1951).
 Reed said in June 1950 that "they tried to make me a star too soon."

-Reed moved to the U.S. to make Flame of Araby (1952).
-He returned to Britain for support parts in Sea Devils (1953) and The Square Ring (1953).
+Reed moved to the U.S. to make Flame of Araby (1952), starring Maureen O'Hara and Jeff Chandler.
+He returned to Britain to play the villain opposite Yvonne de Carlo and Rock Hudson in the Anglo-American production Sea Devils (1953); he was also part of the ensemble cast of Ealing Studios' The Square Ring (1953).

-After making Captain Phantom (1953) in Italy, Reed starred in some British B movies, Marilyn (1953), Before I Wake (1955) and The Brain Machine (1956).
-He appeared in episodes of Theatre Royal had a small role in Helen of Troy (1956).
+After making Captain Phantom (1953) in Italy, Reed starred in more British B movies, Marilyn (1953), Before I Wake (1955) and The Brain Machine (1956).
+He had a small role in Helen of Troy (1956).

 Hollywood

 Reed moved to Hollywood permanently in the late 1950s and guest starred on TV shows like Celebrity Playhouse and The Betty Hutton Show.
 He landed the title role in the 1950s television series Captain David Grief, based on short stories by Jack London.
 It ran for two seasons in syndication, and was the first television series made on location in Hawaii; the first nine episodes were shot on Maui before production moved to southern California.

 Reed had support roles in films like The Notorious Landlady (1962) and appeared as a guest star in television series such as Bonanza, Kraft Mystery Theater, The Beachcomber, The Lloyd Bridges Show, The Great Adventure, Perry Mason and Daniel Boone.

 His last feature film was Picture Mommy Dead (1966).

+His last acting role was back in Britain, the BBC's Sherlock Holmes episode The Dancing Men in 1968.

 Personal life

 Reed was the first husband of actress Joan Collins, whom he married on 24 May 1952.
-He is reported to have raped her when dating, but she married him out of shame.
+He is reported to have raped her when dating and she married him out of shame.
 They were separated in 1954 and the marriage ended in divorce in 1956, after which Reed sued her for alimony, claiming that he had earned only $1,000 over the previous 12 months.
 He later withdrew this claim.

 He died from cancer in 1974, aged 55, in London.